 - Does your firm require an employee or a contractor?

-- How often will you require their services?
+- How often will you need their services?

-- What level of bookkeeping will they require from you?
+- What level of bookkeeping will they need from you?

 - Are they experienced with accounting for law firms of your size?